 Four more Ballon d’Ors and Champions Leagues followed as Ronaldo rewrote the history books.

 Eager for a fresh challenge, the forward joined Juventus in 2018 and quickly adapted.
-He ended his debut campaign as the first player to win a Premier League, La Liga and Serie A title.
+He ended his debut campaign as the first player to win a Premier League, La Liga, and Serie A title.
 A Golden Boot award followed in 2020/21.

 Ending Portugal’s suffering